syncfusion/blazor-docs/src/notifications/toast/timeout.md

 @code {
     SfToast ToastObj;

-    public string ToastContent = "You have a new friend request yet to accept";
+    private string ToastContent = "You have a new friend request yet to accept";

-    private void ShowOnClick()
+    private async Task ShowToast()
     {
-        this.ToastObj.Show();
+        await this.ToastObj.Show();
     }
 }